tylergwm2000/L1-G10-Project-Repository/WeeklyUpdates/Week8/Leenesh_Kumar_Week8.md

   - Reading information from firebase once an alarm has rang.
   - Have Tyler check Web GUI for the time and alarms set
 6. ***Is anything blocking you that you need from others?*** _(What do you need from whom)_
   - Nothing at the moment.
 I'm glad that Celeste is more free now to help the team after everything she went through.
+Goal is to meet next Tuesday in-person.